Were you always satisfied with the results of a tarot reading or the advice given by your astrologer?

 The answer of Kuan Yin will not always provide a precise solution of your problem.
 The Kuan Yin Oracle does not predict specific events nor it will give in each case exact advice what actions you should take to change your current situation.
 But the answer can help you, if you have not considered all issues of your problem - or if you can not decide which way you should go.
 Often our intuition knows what we should do.
 This knowing, which resides in the background, is in the Western culture not very popular.
 It is possible that Kuan Yin may confirm your intuition - and so you may discover what you need to do to reach a solution of your problem.

-The answer of Kuan Yin is sometimes surprising, because the questioner will see an option she never considered.
-Sometimes the answer will reflect the thought process and/or projections of the questioner only.
-Sometimes the answer makes clear that the problem is not as complicated as the questioner thought, and the problem can be resolved now quick and with no trouble.
+The answer of Kuan Yin is sometimes surprising, because you may see an option you never considered.
+Sometimes the answer will reflect your very own thought process and/or projections, only.
+Sometimes the answer makes clear that the problem is not as complicated as you may think, and the problem can be resolved now quick and without a lot of trouble.